 Gaming can be both an expensive and a time-consuming habit.
 For advice on maintaining a healthy gaming lifestyle and insight on the industry, we asked a panel of experts to share their thoughts on the following key questions:

-- What tips do you have for someone who wishes to indulge his or her gamer habits without breaking the bank?
+- What tips do you have for someone who wishes to indulge their gamer habits without breaking the bank?

 - What tips do you have for parents looking to monitor video-game content and prevent children from spending too much time playing video games?